Three Roles¶

 The Reflector receives the agent's output, the environment's feedback, and the skillbook.
 It produces an analysis of the outcome and tags each cited skill as helpful, harmful, or neutral.

-from ace_next import Reflector
+from ace import Reflector

 reflector = Reflector(llm)